Generic name: ado-trastuzumab emtansine [ AY-doe-tras-TOOZ-ue-mab-em-TAN-seen ]

-Do not use ado-trastuzumab emtansine if you are pregnant.
-It could harm the unborn baby or cause birth defects.
+If you are a woman, do not use ado-trastuzumab emtansine if you are pregnant.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 7 months after your last dose.

 How is ado-trastuzumab emtansine given?

-Ado-trastuzumab emtansine is injected into a vein through an IV.
+Ado-trastuzumab emtansine is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when ado-trastuzumab emtansine is injected.

-Ado-trastuzumab emtansine is usually given once every 3 weeks until your body no longer responds to the medication.
-Your doctor will determine how long to treat you with ado-trastuzumab emtansine.
+Ado-trastuzumab emtansine is usually given once every 3 weeks.
+Your doctor will determine how long to treat you.